locomotivemtl/wordpress-chimplet/README.md

 Each Campaign is assigned to a unique List Segment and its equivalent RSS feed.
 Each Segment/RSS represents the aggregated selection of a subscriber's Interests.

+All Chimplet-created Campaigns will be added to a folder for cleaner sorting.
+Filters allow you to customize the name of that directory.

 Examples:

 > Subscribers that selected only the "Foo" category will only be assigned to that Campaign.